 - Make sure that your club has quality tents that hold up well, with wind and water.
 Pathfinders also need to be prepared with quality equipment.
 Make an equipment checklist for your club as well as your pathfinder.
 Make sure your tent, sleeping bag, etc. are all updated & in good condition.

 - Have lots of trading pins and something to carry them in.
+Also, have something for your Pathfinder to put their pins on like a hat, vest, towel, or cloth, so they can display them.

 - For working parents, plan your vacation a year before the Camporee and submit it in first month of the year 2019 to avoid late request and questions at work.